ILF Scotland

 Your personal information will be used by us to:

-• to help you to get back to previously viewed pages on our website
+• to help you to get back to previously viewed pages on our website; and

 4. How we can legally use and share your information

-Occasionally we rely on the legal basis of “Legitimate Interest”; for example, if you have gone to an ILF Scotland event and have told us that you want to hear about future events.
-Where we rely on “Legitimate Interest”, you have agreed to us using your information in this way by signing a form or sending us an email or letter confirming that.
+Occasionally we rely on the legal basis of “Consent;” for example, if you have gone to an ILF Scotland event and have told us that you want to hear about future events.
+Where we have relied on “consent” you will have agreed to us using your information in this way by signing a form or sending us an email or letter confirming that.
+Where we rely on “Legitimate Interest,” you will have contacted ILF Scotland about our services, for instance, made a complaint and in order to deal with your complaint, we must use your personal information to reply to you.

 When we are using more sensitive types of personal information, including proof of address and information relating to health and disability, we need an additional legal basis under Article 9 of the Data Protection Act 2018 for “special category data”.
 This is outlined below:

-• Counter Fraud Services or the Police ask us to for it – this is called “Legal Claims and Judicial Acts“.
+• Counter Fraud Services or the Police ask us for it – this is called “Legal Claims and Judicial Acts “.

 5. Where your information is stored